department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/how-to-use-benefits/study-at-foreign-schools.md

 You can get education benefits if you meet all of the requirements listed below.

 **All of these must be true:**
-  - You're eligible for—or already get—VA educational assistance as a Veteran, Servicemember, Reservist, or qualified dependent, **and**
+  - You're eligible for—or already get—VA educational assistance as a Veteran, service member, Reservist, or qualified dependent, **and**
   - We’ve approved your program, **and**
   - Your program is at an institution of higher learning where you’ll earn a standard associate's degree or higher, or a degree of equal value at that foreign school.